the-number/-/README.md

 # pi
 Here we are today.
 The Pi is on.
 The essential bits are with us.
-The Pi is on slow hea, 55 [C].
+The Pi is on slow heat, 55 Degree Centigrade the operating system reports.